NANOSTRUCTURED MATERIALS & DEVICES

 Nikhil Koratkar joined the faculty of the Mechanical Engineering Department at Rensselaer Polytechnic Institute in January 2001 as an Assistant Professor.
 He was promoted to Associate Professor in 2006 and to Full Professor in 2009.
 In 2011, Koratkar was also appointed a Full Professor in the Department of Materials Science and Engineering at Rensselaer.
 In 2012, Koratkar was appointed the John A. Clark and Edward T. Crossan Chair Professor in Engineering at Rensselaer Polytechnic Institute.

 Professor Koratkar is a winner of the NSF CAREER Award (2003), AHS Francois-Xavier Bagnoud Award (2004), RPI Early Career Award (2005), the Electrochemical Society's SES Young investigator Award (2009) and the American Society of Mechanical Engineering (ASME) Gustus L. Larson Memorial Award (2015).
 In 2016, Koratkar was elected a Fellow of the ASME.
-He has published a book on graphene in composite materials and 153 journal papers (> 9800 Citations, H-Index: 52).
-His publications include one in Nature, three in Nature Materials, three in Nature Communications, six in Nano Letters, seven in Advanced Materials, eleven in ACS Nano and eight in Small.
+He has published a book on graphene as an additive in composite materials and 154 archival journal papers (> 10,000 Citations, H-Index: 52).
+His publications include one in Nature, three in Nature Materials, three in Nature Communications, eight in Advanced Materials, six in Nano Letters, eleven in ACS Nano and eight in Small.
 Koratkar has obtained ~$9.3 Million in research grants from several agencies including NSF, NYSERDA, ONR, ARO, AEC and Industry.
 In September 2010, Koratkar was appointed Editor of CARBON (Elsevier).